Home

 Whether it's because

-my skin reflects light
+my skin reflects light while

-and yours absorbs it
+yours absorbs it,

 or because

-my estrogen is exogenous
+my estrogen is exogenous while

-and yours is endogenous,
+yours is endogenous,

-the opinions their eyes shout.
+to quiet the opinions their stares shout.

-I find it hard to ignore that
+I find it hard to ignore that in your time

 apartheid isn't dead.

-He's sitting at the bar, leering.
+He's at the bar, leering.

 He's in the exec suite, laughing.

-He's in the room with us
+He's in the room with us,

 even when we're alone.

-So, I wish I could take you home, but
+So I wish I could take you home, but

-the road to it is a temporal one.
+The road to it is a temporal one.

-To travel that way takes a vehicle called
+Getting there takes a vehicle called

 struggle.